I’m Jon, a home networking expert. I use routers, switches, and hubs all the time and made this guide to explain the differences.

 First, they create security concerns.
 Because hubs broadcast to all devices, they are not a good option for security and privacy reasons.

 Hubs also create too much noise.
 Copying the same data to all devices all the time creates unnecessary traffic.
-This can clog up your network and significantly affect your speeds.
+This can clog up your network and negatively affect your speeds.

 We can use routers, switches, and hubs to create internal networks without an internet connection.
-But that’s probably not what you’re looking for.
+But that’s probably not everything you need.

-Modems are devices that translate electrical signals from our phone lines or coaxial cables, into digital information our computers can read.
+Modems are devices that translate electrical signals from your ISP to digital information our computers can read.
 This allows us to communicate with the outside world via the Internet.

 They are pretty basic and usually only include 2 ports.
-One that gets the signal from your ISP, and one ethernet port for you to use.
+One port gets the signal from your ISP (usually through a Coaxial cable), and the other port is an Ethernet connection for you to connect to your router.

 Wireless Access Points

-Better known as WAP’s, wireless access points broadcast your connection wirelessly instead of using cables.
-Without one, every single device would need to be hard-wired in order to connect to the Internet.
+Better known as WAPs, wireless access points broadcast your connection wirelessly instead of using cables.
+Without one, every single device would need to be hard-wired to connect to the Internet.